 Seats were built in the old-fashioned way, with coil and band springs mounted on metal upholstery frames, just like in an interior couch.

-Early in 1977 the armrest and the “spacer” between driver’s and passenger’s seats were eliminated, thus forming two separate front seats, still with flat cushions and no lateral support to speak of.
-The style of upholstery was changed a little bit, too.
+Early in 1977 the armrest and the “spacer” between driver’s and passenger’s seats were eliminated, thus forming two completely separate front seats, still with flat cushions and no lateral support to speak of.
+The style of upholstery was changed, too, and vinyl sides were removed (apparently because the new cloth was durable enough).
 However, the seat frames remained unchanged.

-The trim was utilitarian as station wagons were considered to be for the most part cargo haulers rather than passenger vehicles, and the back seats were designed with little attention to comfort during long road trips, as they were folded down most of the time anyway.
+The trim was utilitarian as station wagons were for the most part considered to be cargo haulers rather than passenger vehicles, and the back seats were essentially jump seats for occasional trips, designed with little attention to comfort during long road journeys as they were folded down most of the time anyway.

 Dashboard was now hard molded plastic, with a center console.
 Instruments and controls were radically improved.
 The only common part shared with the old style dashboard were the push-pull type switches and knobs.